Austint30/Portfolio-Client/README.md

 # My WIP Portfolio Website

 Here I am developing a portfolio to showcase the skills that I have accrued over the years being a full stack developer.
-This website is still heavily a work-in-progress, but feel free to take a look inside the source code!
+This website is still heavily a work-in-progress and is in its early stages.
+But, feel free to take a look inside the source code!

 ## Plans for Frontend
 - Improve compatibility with mobile device screens.